ArrogantGao/OptimalBranching_benchmark/README.md

 # Init

+The project is developed under Julia 1.11, please make sure you have it installed.

-To initialize the project, enter the folder and run
+Then to initialize the project, enter the folder and run
 ```
 $ make
 ```